ntuveri/spring-samples/app-properties-config/README.md

-The app demonstrates Spring Boot features for external configuration
+The app demonstrates Spring Boot features for external configuration.
+See docs for details https://docs.spring.io/spring-boot/docs/current/reference/html/spring-boot-features.html#boot-features-external-config

 #### The project directory structure is